i3D-net/ONE-GameHosting-SDK-Unreal/ArcusExample/README.md

 Located in the `one-game-sdk` build folder.
 The agent will repeatedly attempt to connect to the game server on the default port: `19001`.
 It is possible to pass an alternate port as a command line parameter, e.g. `agent.exe <port>`.

 2. Package the Arcus Example Game Server with Unreal Engine Editor into a folder, in this case: `ArcusExampleWin64`.
-3. Run the executable with the following arguments: `ArcusExampleWin64/WindowsServer/ArcusExampleServer.exe -log -ManagementPort 19001`.
-The `-log` switch is optional and if present will display a window with the logs.
-If the `-log` is omitted, the logs files can be found in `ArcusExampleWin64/WindowsServer/ArcusExample/Saved/Logs`.
-Also, if the `-ManagementPort 19001` switch is omitted or isn't an integer, the game server will use the default port `19001` to communicate with the `agent`.
+3. Run the executable with the following arguments: `ArcusExampleWin64/WindowsServer/ArcusExampleServer.exe -ManagementPort 19001`.
+If the `-ManagementPort 19001` switch is omitted or isn't an integer, the game server will use the default port `19001` to communicate with the `agent`.
+4. The `ArcusExampleServer` logs will show the received `Fake Agent` messages payload.

 ### Building Unreal Engine Editor from Sources